 Don’t allow pressure from others to change what makes you enjoy the trail.
-If you love to have hot food and drinks, then the correct answer for you is to bring along fuel and a stove to maximize your enjoyment!
+If you love hot food and drinks, then the correct answer is to bring along fuel and a stove to maximize your enjoyment!

 Considerations (Social Aspect and Impact)

 For many on a long-distance hike, there are some social implications if you avoid shelter areas and places where others get together to cook and prepare their meals.

 Many hikers left on a thru-hike to learn more about themselves; the exciting part is much of this is known through interactions with others, so for most, you want to have these chances to make connections.